-12.1 If in our opinion, the School is unable to meet a child's needs or, in the case of a child with an EHC Plan we are unable to meet the provisions of the Plan, we reserve the right, following consultation with parents, to request or require the withdrawal of a student from the School.
+12.1 We reserve the right, following consultation with parents, to request or require the withdraw of a student from the School if in our opinion after making all reasonable adjustments, the School is unable to meet the child's needs.
 In these circumstances the School will support the parents in finding an alternative placement which will meet the child's needs.
 Any decision to request withdrawal or require the removal of a student will be made as a last resort and in line with the terms of the parent contract.